realworldocaml/book/en/inside-the-runtime.md

 The major heap is typically much larger than the minor heap and can scale to gigabytes in size.
-It is cleaned via a mark-and-sweep garbage collection algorithm that operates in several phases:
+It is cleaned via a mark-and-sweep garbage collection algorithm that operates in several phases.

 * The *mark* phase scans the block graph and marks all live blocks by setting a bit in the tag of the block header (known as the *color* tag).